Falcon 9 first-stage landing tests: History

 From the beginning, Elon Musk wanted the first stage of SpaceX launch vehicles to be recoverable, and all Falcon 1 launches and the first two Falcon 9 launches had parachutes.
 However the boosters burned up on reentry, before the parachutes even deployed.
-This meant a different approach had to be taken.
-Experimental prototypes were built and flown during 2012 to 2014 to test the idea of propulsive landings and gain experience.
+After seeing the success of Masten Space Systems Xombie in-air relight and vertical landing, SpaceX began evaluating this technique for use on Falcon 9.
+Experimental prototypes were built and flown during 2012 to 2014 to test the idea of propulsive landings and to gain experience.

-SpaceX first announced in March 2013 that it would instrument and equip subsequent Falcon 9 first stages as controlled-descent test vehicles, able to propulsively decelerate towards a soft touchdown over the water surface.
+SpaceX first announced in March 2013, that it would instrument and equip subsequent Falcon 9 first stages as controlled-descent test vehicles, able to propulsively decelerate to a soft touchdown over the water surface.
 The company expected to begin these flight tests in 2013, with an attempt to return the vehicle to the launch site for a powered landing no earlier than mid-2014.

-In the event, SpaceX did perform their first controlled-descent test flight in 2013 but continued the over-water testing well into 2015.
+In the event, SpaceX performed its first controlled-descent test flight in 2013 but continued the over-water testing well into 2015.
 Following analysis of telemetry data from the first controlled descent in September 2013, SpaceX announced that a large amount of new technology passed their real-life test objectives, and that coupled with the technology advancements made on the Grasshopper prototype, they were now ready to test the full EDL process to recover the first stage.
-The rocket was "able to successfully transition from vacuum through hypersonic, through supersonic, through transonic, and light the engines all the way and control the stage all the way through [the atmosphere]".
+The rocket was "able to successfully transition from vacuum through hypersonic, through supersonic, through transonic, light the engines all the way and control the stage all the way through [the atmosphere]".

 This second EDL test took place during the third cargo resupply mission for NASA in April 2014.
 SpaceX attached landing legs to the first stage, decelerated the stage through atmospheric re-entry and attempted a simulated landing over water, following the separation of the second stage carrying the Dragon capsule to the ISS.
 The first stage was slowed down sufficiently to perform a soft touchdown over the Atlantic Ocean.
 SpaceX announced in February 2014 that they intended to continue over-water tests of the first stage until mastering precision control of the vehicle from hypersonic speed all the way through subsonic regimes.

 Subsequent tests, starting with the CRS-5 mission in January 2015, attempted to land the first stage on an autonomous spaceport drone ship stationed off the Florida coastline or in the Pacific Ocean depending on launch site.
 The ships were used for six landing attempts, two of which succeeded in April and May 2016.
-Meanwhile, the first attempt to land on solid ground at Cape Canaveral occurred on December 21, 2015, and succeeded flawlessly.
+Meanwhile, the first attempt to land on solid ground at Cape Canaveral occurred on December 21, 2015, and succeeded.